laradumps/laradumps-docs/docs/laravel/get-started/what-is-laradumps.md

 LaraDumps is a friendly app designed to boost your Laravel PHP coding and debugging experience.

-When using LaraDumps, you can see the result of your debug displayed in a standalone Desktop application.
+When using LaraDumps, you can see the result of your debug displayed in a standalone Desktop Application.

 These are some [debug tools](laravel/debug/usage?id=debug-functions) provided by LaraDumps: